Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Today, we are making Gochujang pasta.
-This dish is a fusion recipe that has grown in popularity worldwide.
-Many home cooks in South Korea have been experimenting with different ways to use the fermented paste.
+Today, we are preparing Gochujang pasta.
+This dish is a fusion recipe that combines both Korean and Italian cuisine into one meal.
+Many home cooks in South Korea have been exploring different ways to use the fermented paste called Gochujang, and as a result, they’ve come up with an incredible recipe.

-As a result, it has evolved into Italian pasta in Korean cuisine, a Korean recipe that is rich and extremely tasty.
-Before it became a trend, many years ago, I experimented with Gochujang paste, using it as a base for a noodle sauce with shrimp, creating an exciting dish full of flavour.
-Although I can’t recall the same recipe, I have recreated something a little similar, if not better.
+Many years ago, before it became a trend, I experimented with Gochujang paste, using it as a base for a noodle sauce with shrimp, creating an exciting dish full of flavour.

 Shrimp, Onion, Garlic, Gochujang, Dark Soy sauce, Butter, Olive oil, Oyster sauce, Rice Vinegar, Sesame Seed oil, Tomato Paste and Salt.

 Dark soy sauce has a slightly sweet taste and is less salty than regular soy sauce.
-Oyster sauce is made from oyster extract and adds a rich flavour to this dish.
+Oyster sauce, made from oyster extract, adds a rich flavour to this dish.
 Rice vinegar adds a tangy flavour; you can substitute it with regular vinegar or apple cider vinegar.
 Sesame seed oil adds a nutty flavour.
 Tomato paste is a concentrated tomato flavour; it provides a rich base for this dish.

 Slice the onion thinly, and finely dice the garlic cloves.
 Peel the shrimps and devein.
 Wash the shrimps thoroughly under water.